Recent Grants

 This competitive program is being made available to accomplish any of the following primary goals:

-• Establish new and expand on existing apprenticeship programs in NJ that are registered with the United States Department of Labor (USDOL);
+• Establish new and expand on existing apprenticeship programs in NJ that are registered with the United States Department of Labor (USDOL), and are within occupations that are currently listed on USDOL's approved occupation list which can be found here: https://www.apprenticeship.gov/apprenticeship-occupations

-• Establish apprenticeship programs in occupations, sectors, or industries in New Jersey (NJ) which are not currently registered with the USDOL and are consistent with the strategic focus of this NGO.
+• Establish apprenticeship programs in high growth occupations, sectors, or industries in New Jersey (NJ) as indicated below.

 The NJDOL has established the following objectives for the GAINS program: Establish and expand registered apprenticeship programs in the following sectors: